Into the Badlands (film)

-Into the Badlands is a 1991 American Western horror television film.
-It stars Bruce Dern, Mariel Hemingway, and Helen Hunt.
-It was directed by Sam Pillsbury and written by Dick Beebe, Marjorie David, and Gordon Dawson.
+Into the Badlands is a 1991 American Western horror television film directed by Sam Pillsbury, and written by Dick Beebe, Marjorie David and Gordon Dawson.
+It stars Bruce Dern, Mariel Hemingway and Helen Hunt.
 The film was nominated for a 1992 Primetime Emmy in Cinematography for a Miniseries or a Special (Johnny E. Jensen).

 Plot

 Three seemingly disconnected stories are joined together by a mystery Man in Black (T.L.
 Barston, played by Bruce Dern).
 This bounty hunter searches the Old West for Red Roundtree, a wanted outlaw.